bufbuild-ru/docs/docs/bsr/quickstart/index.md

 :::

-::: tip NoteThe server code in `cmd/main.go` is [preconfigured](https://github.com/bufbuild/buf-examples/blob/main/bsr/quickstart/start/server/cmd/main.go#L35-L39) with the Protovalidate interceptor.
+::: tip The server code in `cmd/main.go` is [preconfigured](https://github.com/bufbuild/buf-examples/blob/main/bsr/quickstart/start/server/cmd/main.go#L35-L39) with the Protovalidate interceptor.
 Normally you need to add that to your code also—see the [Protovalidate documentation](https://github.com/bufbuild/protovalidate) for specifics.

 :::